a < b

 , so the result looks like nil or 'Y is greater!'

 .
-In plain English, all that's happening here is: "If my x variable is bigger than our y variable, give me back a string that says X is greater, otherwise, give me a string that says Y is greater."a + b
+In plain English, all that's happening here is: "If my x variable is bigger than our y variable, give me back a string that says X is greater, otherwise, give me a string that says Y is greater."

 iterator: